McCartney III: Promotion

 The domain name mccartneyiii.com was registered on 28 August 2020 by CSC Corporate Domains, the company that previously registered paulmccartney.com and flaming-pie.com (for the reissue of Flaming Pie, McCartney's 1997 studio album).
 Its landing page originally appeared with a 303 error notice, instead of the usual 404 error notice.

 On 16 October, teasers for the album started appearing on the streaming service Spotify with animations over the artwork for McCartney and McCartney II showing a die with three pips facing upwards.
 The following week, McCartney's Twitter account started posting photos at 33 minutes past the hour with a recurring motif of three.
 On 21 October, McCartney's social media channels officially announced the forthcoming release of the album on 11 December.
 On 19 November, it was announced that due to unforeseeable production delays, the album release date had to be moved back one week to 18 December.

-Starting from 4 December 2020, McCartney sent via his Facebook page the first post of a series of 12 daily posts unveiling the titles of each of the 11 new tracks from his new album through murals painted in 12 different cities all over the world.
+Starting from 4 December 2020, McCartney sent via his Facebook page a series of 12 daily posts unveiling the titles of each of the 11 tracks from the album, through murals painted in 12 different cities all over the world.
 (Note: London, Los Angeles, Mexico City, Sydney, Toronto, Berlin, New York City, Tokyo, Chicago, Paris, Rio, Liverpool.)
-Each mural is showing the title of a new track, an excerpt from its music score and its author (Paul McCartney) along with the album title and its release date.
-McCartney also asked all musicians to post their video covers of his 11 new songs through his special website #12DaysOfPaul.
+Each mural showed the title of a new track, an excerpt from its music score, and its author (Paul McCartney), along with the album title and its release date.
+McCartney also asked all musicians to post their video covers of the 11 songs through his special website #12DaysOfPaul.

 During his appearance on The Howard Stern Show on 15 December 2020, McCartney revealed that American singer-songwriter Taylor Swift originally decided to postpone the release of her album Evermore by one week to respect the original 11 December release date of his album.
 Upon learning this, McCartney decided to release his album on 18 December instead so that Swift could move forward with the rollout of Evermore as initially planned.

 On 17 December, a day before the album release, two live appearances were revealed for that day: one on The Tonight Show Starring Jimmy Fallon and a YouTube Released special featuring Chris Rock, alongside the release date for the lead single "Find My Way", which was released at the same time as the album.

 In November 2021, a mini-documentary about the creation of the previous year's Third Man Records 333 edition of McCartney III using recycled McCartney and McCartney II records was released.